liqd/adhocracy4/docs/embed.md

 -   external: open in top frame
 -   ignore: do not intercept the event (useful if other event handlers are registered for this element)
+-   popup: open link in popup (useful for login)

 ## Restrictions on the overall application